Strasbourg pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Strasbourg?

-On 25 June 2026, Grass is the dominant pollen source in Strasbourg. cypress are also present but at lower levels. alder, birch, hazel, and willow are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Strasbourg. artemisia are also present but at lower levels. willow, alder, birch, hazel, and cypress are not currently active.

 When is pollen season in Strasbourg?